TypeFox/typir/documentation/customization.md

 };
 ```

+Mark new services with the keyword `readonly` to prevent changing them at runtime, since they are instantiated only once when they are used for the first time.
-Provide implementations for all added services when you instantiate the Typir services.
+Specify implementations for all added services which are considered when you instantiate the Typir services.
-Instead of `createTypirServices`, use `createTypirServicesWithAdditionalServices` instead:
+Instead of `createTypirServices`, use `createTypirServicesWithAdditionalServices` instead and specify the new services as generic (here `<..., AdditionalExampleTypirServices>`):

 ```typescript
 const customizedTypir: TypirServices<TestLanguageNode> & AdditionalExampleTypirServices = createTypirServicesWithAdditionalServices<TestLanguageNode, AdditionalExampleTypirServices>({